AleksandraCislowski/quiz/README.md

 # QuizME!

-This project was created to learn more about React.
-It's a simple quiz application which helped me to consolidate the knowledge I already have about React :)
+This project is a simple quiz application which helped me to consolidate the knowledge I already have about React :)

 ## What you can do here?